-Format your HTML and PHP code similarly to the examples from class.
+Format your HTML and PHP code similarly to the examples from class, or have your IDE format it for you (in Aptana/Eclipse, the keys are ctrl-shift-F).
 Properly use whitespace and indentation.
 Do not place more than one block element on a line or begin a block element past the 100th character.
 CSS is not a major part of this assignment, but your CSS file should validate and you should not introduce new bad/invalid CSS code.